Want to learn the best practice for configuring Chromebooks with 802.1X authentication?

 2. In the Device Info section, from the Operating System drop-down list, select an operating system.

-5. In the Certificate Signing Request section, select the Generate Keypair and CSR option to generate a keypair and CSR file, and create client certificates.
+5. In the Certificate Signing Request section, select the Generate Keypair and CSR option to generate a keypair and CSR file and create client certificates.

 6. From the Algorithm drop-down list, select RSA.

-7. From the Key Size drop-down, select 2048.
+7. From the Key Size drop-down list, select 2048.

 9. In the Other Name field, enter the same value as in the Subject field.
 Ignore the other fields.